Home Health Aide

 Have an Exit Plan

 For some seniors, a successful barbecue is based on knowing when to leave.
 If your loved one is living with Alzheimer’s or dementia, a barbecue can easily become overwhelming.
 A crowd of people, ample conversation, and hustling activity can be overstimulating and cause agitation.
-Thus, it’s good for you or an accompanying home health aide, such as one from Expicare Nursing Agency, Inc., to be there to help escort your loved one away.
+Thus, it’s good for you or an accompanying home health aide, to be there to help escort your loved one away.
 Take stock of the mood of your loved one and be prepared to make a gentle exit should the time arise!